The Casserole Club

-The Casserole Club is a 2011 American drama film, directed by Steve Balderson.
+The Casserole Club (also known as Sex, Lies, and Sugar) is a 2011 American drama film, directed by Steve Balderson.
 The film won five awards at the 2011 New York Visionfest.
 In this film set against the backdrop of the 1969 moonwalk, a group of suburban housewives hold dinner parties to test out their new casseroles.
 As boozy flirtation begins to dominate the gatherings - and more than recipes start getting swapped - the story shifts from stylized humor to a drama about irresponsibility, selfishness and damaged people.